Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

 What plug types does Thailand use?

-Thailand uses Type A (two flat pins), Type B (two flat pins plus ground), Type C (two round pins), and Type O (three round pins).
-Most Thai sockets accept both US flat-pin and European round-pin plugs.
+Thailand uses Type A (two flat pins), Type B (two flat pins plus ground), Type C (two round pins), and Type O (three round pins — the official Thai standard since 2006).
+Most sockets are hybrid designs that accept all of these.

-Do UK travelers need an adapter for Thailand?
+Do UK travellers need an adapter for Thailand?

-Yes, UK plugs (Type G with three rectangular pins) won’t fit Thai sockets.
-You need a UK to Type A/C adapter to use your devices in Thailand.
+Yes.
+UK plugs (Type G, three rectangular pins) won’t fit Thai sockets.
+You need a UK to Type A/C adapter.
+No voltage converter required.

-Do US travelers need an adapter for Thailand?
+Do US travellers need an adapter for Thailand?

 What voltage does Thailand use?

-Thailand uses 220V at 50Hz, the same as the UK and Europe.
-Most modern electronics are dual-voltage (100-240V) and only need an adapter.
-Check single-voltage hair appliances before use.
+Thailand uses 230V at 50Hz — the same as the UK.
+Some older guides say 220V, which was the historical figure; 230V is the current standard.
+Most modern electronics are dual-voltage (100-240V) and need only an adapter.

 Do I need a voltage converter for Thailand?

-Most modern electronics (phones, laptops, cameras) are dual-voltage and only need an adapter.
-Check your device label – if it says “INPUT: 100-240V,” you’re fine.
-Hair dryers and straighteners marked “110V only” need a converter.
+Most modern electronics are dual-voltage.
+Check the label: “INPUT: 100-240V” means you need only an adapter.
+Hair dryers and straighteners marked “110V only” need a converter or replacement.

-Where can I buy an adapter in Thailand?
+Where can I buy a plug adapter in Thailand?

 Can I use my phone charger in Thailand?

-Yes, phone chargers are dual-voltage (100-240V) and work in Thailand with just a plug adapter. iPhones, Samsung, and other smartphone chargers are designed for international use.
+Yes.
+Phone chargers are dual-voltage (100-240V) and work in Thailand with just a plug adapter. iPhone, Samsung, and all modern smartphone chargers are designed for international use.

 Will my laptop work in Thailand?

-Yes, laptop chargers are dual-voltage.
-Check the power brick – it should say “INPUT: 100-240V”.
-You only need a plug adapter, not a voltage converter.
+Yes.
+Laptop chargers are dual-voltage.
+Check the power brick — it should say “INPUT: 100-240V”.
+You need only a plug adapter.

 Can I use my hair dryer in Thailand?

 Only if it’s dual-voltage (100-240V).
-Most US hair dryers are 110V only and will burn out in Thailand’s 220V sockets.
-Check the label before plugging in or buy a travel hair dryer.
+Most US hair dryers are 110V only and will burn out on Thailand’s 230V.
+UK hair dryers are usually dual-voltage — confirm before packing.